TritonVM/triton-vm/specification/arithmetization.md

  2. (`rap`, `rav` and `dest` remain the same and) the cycle counter `clk` increases by one, *or*
  3. (`rap`, `rav` and `dest` remain the same and) the current instruction `ci` is `call`, *or*
  4. (`rap` remains the same and) the current instruction `ci` is `return`.

+**Relations to Other Tables**

+ 1. A Permutation Argument establishes that the rows match with the rows in the Processor Table.

 ### Operational Stack